Searching for blue in the dark

 The sum in Eq.~\eqref{eq:SNR} runs over all redshift bins and over all multipoles up to the maximum observable multipole

 where $D_{\rm base}$ the baseline of a given instrument, and $\lambda(z)= \lambda_{21} (1+z)$ is the redshifted 21-cm wavelength.

 We model the noise power spectrum as~\cite{Shiraishi2016}

 where $t_{\rm obs}$ is the total time of observation, and $f_{\rm cover}$ is the coverage fraction (i.e.,~the fraction of the array area that is covered by antennas).
+We emphasize Eq.~\eqref{eq:noise} is the noise power spectrum of the instrument.
+In this work we do not consider possible additional sources of noise such as foregrounds, lensing, or atmospheric noise for the Earth-based instrument.
 We take the system temperature to be the synchrotron temperature of the observed sky~\cite{Shiraishi2016}:

 We assume that the redshift bins are independent, which is a good approximation provided that the correlation length in frequency is smaller than the bandwidth of the instrument.
 We define the radial correlation length $\xi_r$ as the radial separation, beyond which the cross-correlation between two redshift slices is less than 1/2 of the power spectrum~\cite{Munoz2015}.
 The corresponding correlation length in frequency is